 Ricardo Dolmetsch is global head of neuroscience at the Novartis Institutes for BioMedical Research.
 His group is responsible for developing medicines to treat neuropsychiatric, neurodevelopmental, and neurodegenerative diseases.
 It focuses on targets and mechanisms that have been validated in humans , either by human genetic studies or by astute clinical observations.
 Dolmetsch joined Novartis from Stanford University, where he was a professor and continues to be an adjunct professor at Stanford Medical School.
 He was also a senior director at the Allen Institute for Brain Science, where his group studied the molecular basis of autism and other neurodevelopmental disorders.
 He received his undergraduate degree from Brown University and his graduate degree from Stanford University, and was a postdoctoral fellow at Harvard University.

 Kristen Brennand is an assistant professor of psychiatry and neuroscience at the Icahn School of Medicine at Mount Sinai.
 A stem cell biologist, she is focused on developing in vitro models for schizophrenia in order to identify novel insights into the molecular and cellular phenotypes of mental illness.

-Lorenz Studer is the director of the Sloan-Kettering Center for Stem Cell Biology, a member of the developmental biology program at the Sloan-Kettering Institute, and a professor in neuroscience at Weill-Cornell Medical School.
-His laboratory increasingly focuses on the translational application of human pluripotent stem cells in disease modeling, drug discovery, and cell therapy.
-He currently leads a multidisciplinary consortium to pursue the first clinical application of human embryonic stem cell derived dopamine neurons for the treatment of Parkinson's disease.
+Lorenz Studer is the director of the Center for Stem Cell Biology and a member of the developmental biology program at the Memorial Sloan Kettering Cancer Center.
+His lab has established many of the currently available techniques for turning pluripotent stem cells into the diverse cell types of the nervous system.
+His primary research interest is in regenerative medicine, and he leads a multidisciplinary consortium to pursue the clinical application of human stem cell-derived dopamine neurons for the treatment of Parkinson's disease.